-This mineral resource estimate (MRE) of the AurMac property represents an update of the mineral resources for the Powerline and Aurex Hill deposits from the May 2023 MRE.
-As no new holes were drilled at Airstrip, its mineral resource estimate remains the same as of the May 2023 MRE.
-The diamond drilling completed in 2023 identified gold mineralization between the Powerline and Aurex Hill deposits and, for such, these two zones were combined as one deposit: the Powerline deposit.
-For the Powerline MRE update, gold grade estimates were derived from first principles using the additional holes drilled by Banyan Gold following the May 2023 MRE and new geologic models developed by the Banyan Gold team.
-The gold grade estimates were carried out by Ginto Consulting Inc. using a block model for the Airstrip deposit and a separate block model for the Powerline deposit.
+This mineral resource estimate (MRE) of the AurMac property represents an update of the mineral resources for the Powerline and Airstrip deposits from the February 2024 MRE.
+For the Powerline and Airstrip MRE update, gold grade estimates were derived from first principles using the additional holes drilled by Banyan Gold following the February 2023 MRE and new geologic models developed by the Banyan Gold team.
+The gold grade estimates were carried out by Ginto Consulting Inc. using a block model for the Airstrip deposit and a separate block model for the

+Powerline deposit.
 Ordinary kriging with capped 1.5 m composites were utilized for the gold grade interpolation process.
-Each block model consists of 10m x 10m x 5m blocks, sub-blocked to 1m x 1m x 1m blocks.
+Each block model consists of 10 m x 10 m x 5 m blocks, sub-blocked to 1 m x 1 m x 1 m blocks.
 The gold grade estimates were classified as inferred based on the wider drill hole spacing and then visually and statistically validated.
 The mineral resources were finally constrained by open pit shells optimized with a Lerchs-Grossman algorithm.